dials/dials/doc/sphinx/ssx_processing_guide.rst

 This is a guide on how to process synchrotron serial crystallography (SSX) data with DIALS, using tools that are currently under development.
-These tools should be considered experimental and subject to change and improvement as the tools become more widely tested and user feedback is taken on board.
+These tools should be considered experimental and subject to change \& improvement as the tools become more widely tested and user feedback is taken on board.

 Indexing SSX data with dev.dials.ssx_index